zammad/zammad-org/src/en/documentation/use/start-using-zammad.md

 This was a brief introduction about how to work with Zammad if you are completely new to ticket systems.
-Knowing the basics of Zammad now, you can either start working or have a look at the [advanced features section](advanced-features) to become even more productive and use the full potential of Zammad. 🚀
+Knowing the basics of Zammad now, you can either start working or have a look at the [advanced features section](advanced-features) to become even more productive and use the full potential of Zammad.
+The different sections in the navigation menu might also include interesting content. 🚀